-- Regardless of who adjudicates the audition, proceed with preparing the audition requirements for the program you wish to be considered.
+Regardless of who adjudicates the audition, proceed with preparing the audition requirements for the program you wish to be considered.

     How do you suggest we prepare?

     - Practice, and More Practice.
-Once you know the audition requirements and the requirements your audition video needs, you should practice the music and the scales you’ll be performing as far in advance as possible.
+Understand the requirements for your audition and the audition video needs, and practice the music and the scales you’ll be performing as far in advance as possible.

     - Practice everything - including scales - as if you are performing.

     - Playing for people is one of the important techniques in preparing for a successful audition.

     - Mental practice, or visualization, is another powerful practicing technique, and may be as effective as physical practice.
 Combined together, visual and physical practice are incredible.

     - Film often.
 Watch and listen to your video before submission, checking for audio levels and visual presentation of the video overall.

     - When filming, practice from your introduction through the "thanks".

     - Write out your introduction and practice saying it on front of the camera.

     - Prepare your sheet music in advance.

     - Don’t wait until a few days before filming to become familiar with the pieces you’ll be playing.
 An audition video conveys all sorts of subtle clues to the viewers, and if you haven’t prepared properly, it will be evident.
 Showing that you’ve taken the audition seriously goes a long way towards creating a positive impact.

     - Plan ahead, especially if you have trips or other events planned during the time frame the video submission is due.
 Applicants may submit their audition video BEFORE the time frame but NOT AFTER the time frame.
 Late submissions will not be accepted and reminders will not be sent.

     Am I allowed to resubmit a new video AFTER submitting my original video?

-- No. In order to best simulate a live audition, ONLY ONE submission is allowed.
+    - In order to best simulate a live audition, ONLY ONE submission is allowed.
 You may not submit a new video after the deadline.
 This would be considered a re-audition, otherwise.

     May I switch to a LIVE audition from a VIDEO audition, or vice versa?